 2016 Faculty of Arts Excellence in Teaching Award

 2016 Outstanding Performance Award

-My philosophy of teaching reflects my belief that learning is an active process where students construct new ideas or concepts based upon their current and past knowledge.
-My goal in disseminating knowledge is to take each teachable moment as an opportunity to harness student passions and use innovative teaching methods, regardless of class size, that can foster the transfer of learned skills and knowledge to the real world (e.g., social media, case studies, hands-on activities).
+My goal in disseminating knowledge is to take each teachable moment as an opportunity to harness student passions and use innovative teaching methods, regardless of class size, that can foster the development of transferable skills and knowledge to the real world.
 This entails encouraging students to move beyond their current and often comfortable frames of reference to one that examines the world through a sociological, empirical lens.

-- Youth specialization policing models: This study will involve collecting interview, observational, and secondary data from ten police services across Canada to examine whether dedicated police officers, specialized units, and other deployment strategies are effective and efficient responses to youth crime.
+Youth specialization policing models: This SSHRC funded study involves conducting interviews, observational ride alongs, and analyzing calls for service from ten police services across Canada to examine whether dedicated police officers, specialized units, and other deployment strategies are effective and efficient responses to youth crime.

 Journal articles and presentations